BigDataBiology/argNorm/docs/api.md

 # argNorm API

-## argnorm.lib: core normalization functions
+## argnorm.lib: core normalization functionality

+### argnorm.lib.DATABASES

+A list of supported databases.

 ### argnorm.lib.map_to_aro(): maps a given gene in a specific database to an ARO term.